jguhlin/minimap2-rs/README.md

 | `MM_I_NO_NAME`    | `4`    | Do not store sequence names in the index.                |

 # Changelog
+### 0.1.22 minimap2 2.28
+#### Changes
++ Fixed a memory segfault when re-using a thread local buffer.
+Not sure why it occurs, but this fix seems to solve it.

 ### 0.1.21 minimap2 2.28
 Contributors to this release: @mbhall88 @rob-p @Sam-Sims @charlesgregory @PB-DB
 #### Breaking Changes